-The well-known RDS Christmas Day Dinner Service, has already stopped recruiting for 2017.
-Run by the Knights of St. Columbanus, this opportunity closes as soon as they reach the quota.
-This is usually long before most people even think of volunteering at Christmas.
-You’ll have to keep an eye on this group’s registration page to volunteer in 2018.
+The well-known RDS Christmas Day Dinner Service, has already finished recruiting for 2018.
+Run by the Knights of St. Columbanus, this opportunity closes as soon as they reach the quota, usually long before most people even think of volunteering at Christmas!
+You’ll have to keep an eye on this group’s registration page to volunteer in 2019.

-Some organisations, such as Depaul Ireland, collect and deliver dinners from the RDS on the day.
+Some organisations, such as Depaul and Alone, will collect and deliver dinners from the RDS on the day.
 Alternatively you can contact Community Centres, Meals on Wheels, Churches and Parishes to see if they need help on Christmas Day.
-In the main, Meals on Wheels operate independently so you would need to contact your local branch to enquire.
-Health Centres should know the contact information for their local Meals on Wheels.
+In the main, Meals on Wheels operate independently, Health Centres will direct you to your local Meals on Wheels branch.

 Waiting to hear back after applying to volunteer